| What limits cities’ ability to make their own

 horizontal integration between these sectors, and their disciplines,

-Even where cities have direct responsibility, they may well
+can be a significant barrier to progress.
+Intervention from other levels of government Even where cities have direct responsibility, they may well

 be influenced strongly by adjacent authorities, by regional